Arch composed with Petri dishes painted with bioluminescent bacteria

-This arch was composed with Petri dishes painted with bioluminescent bacteria.
-The piece--approximately 9 feet high by 5 feet wide--was installed in December 2002 at the O'Malley Library, Manhattan College, Riverdale, N.Y.
+An arch composed with Petri dishes painted with bioluminescent bacteria.
+The piece -- approximately 9 feet high by 5 feet wide -- was installed in December 2002 at the O'Malley Library, Manhattan College, Riverdale, New York.

-"Bioglyphs" was an exhibition of living bioluminescent paintings that brought science and art together in the form of a collaborative project involving students from the MSU School of Art, and science and engineering students from MSU's Center for Biofilm Engineering (CBE).
-(Note: The CBE was established in 1990 as a National Science Foundation Engineering Research Center to foster a new approach to university engineering and science education.)
-[Image 1 of 3 related images.
-See Image 2.]
+The painting was created as part "Bioglyphs", an exhibition of living bioluminescent paintings that brought science and art together in the form of a collaborative project involving students from Montana State University's School of Art and science and engineering students from MSU's Center for Biofilm Engineering (CBE).

 More About This Image